 - Tickets For The Columbia Icefield Skywalk Experience Only

-You can also book full day tours, and individual tours through third parties like Viator and Get Your Guide, we use these third party platforms all over the world, and always appreciate their great service.
+You can also book full-day and individual tours through third parties like Viator and Get Your Guide.
+We use these third-party platforms all over the world and always appreciate their excellent service, and find their platform very straightforward and easy to use.

 - Athabasca Glacier Snow Trip from Banff